 Acoustic neuromas seem to want to feature into my extended family.
 If you’re one of my regular readers, you’ve likely heard the story of my sister and her acoustic neuroma, but a different sister found herself with an extra chapter to the story.
 Two years ago, she and her husband had an appointment with an ENT specialist following up on his own symptoms … Read moreIt’s Acoustic Neuroma Awareness Week

+Editor’s note: so thrilled to report in spring 2019 that Kathryn Morgan has accepted a position as soloist with the Miami City Ballet.
+You can check out her announcement HERE.
 Picture this scenario: a beautiful, young, talented ballet dancer joins an ultra-elite company from its feeder school, and she is mesmerizing to observe.
-She starts at the lowest rank, like countless others before her, but it quickly becomes clear there’s something extraordinary about this dancer.
-Something luminous, eye-catching, that whispers “lead roles” and “put her … Read moreKathryn Morgan: from stage to social media spotlight
+She … Read moreKathryn Morgan: from stage to social media spotlight